 Advice About Taxes on Boats Can Save Thousands of dollars.

-Is there really a legal way to avoid sales or use tax on a luxury boat, yacht or sail boat?
+Is there really a legal way to avoid sales or use tax on a boat, yacht or sail boat?
+I have heard plenty of bad advice on avoiding sales tax on boat purchases.

 “All you have to do is register the boat outside of California and no tax is due,” one dealer told me.